maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 So you can safely use Tailwind's awesome default separator and write classes like `sm:w-1/2` - Maizzle will convert that to `sm-w-1-2` in your compiled template.

-You can also [configure the replacement mappings](/docs/transformers/safe-class-names) if you need to.
+You may also [configure the replacement mappings](/docs/transformers/safe-class-names) if you need to.

 ### screens